migurski/talkingpapers/README.markdown

 We want to make the forms smarter, so they can make better decisions.

-#Information response in a diaster
+#Information response in a disaster
 There are limited avenues for gathering data in a crisis.

  - online